grimmpp/audiobox-for-kids/README.md

 ## What could be done differently?
 * **External USB Port**: Unfortunately I was not able to find a nice USB jack that I could mount at the back of case.
 That's why I just use a simple 5V power jack to charge the audiobox.
 I'd really love to have an external USB connection to the Arduino Nano because now I need to remove all the time the back if I want to upload the code again.
 * **External Interface for TF Card**: I decided to keep the TF Card internally so that the kids cannot remove it.
 The downside is if I want to copy new mp3s on the card I need to remove the whole back.
+* **Better Speaker** The quality of the speaker and DfMiniPlayer turned out to be quite good, especially in comparison to the price.
+Knowing that I would have spent more money for a better or bigger speaker to get a even better sound quality.
+The bass could be a bit stronger.
 ## Reconstruction thoughts
 TODO: ...
 ESP? ...
 [GitRepo: ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio)